-The present value of the retirement benefit obligation depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
+The present value of the retirement benefit obligations depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
 Any changes in these assumptions will impact the carrying amount of pension obligations.

 The assumptions used in determining the net cost (income) for pensions include the discount rate, salary and pension increases.
 The Group determines the appropriate discount rate at the end of each year.
 This is the interest rate that should be used to determine the present value of estimated future cash outflows expected to be required to settle the pension obligations.
 In determining the appropriate discount rate, the Group considers the interest rates of high-quality corporate bonds, and where no deep corporate market exists, the Government bonds are used, that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating the terms of the related pension liability.
-In determining the salary increases, the Group considered long-term salary inflation, age, merit and promotion (note 21.j for sensitivity).
+In determining the salary increases, the Group considered long-term salary inflation, age, merit and promotion (note 20.) for sensitivity).

-Notes to the Consolidated Financial Statements (continued) 30 September 2023 e.
+e.
 Fair valuation of properties